NSHAVER1/DDS-Case_Study1/README.md

 GDP

-  + Gross Domestic Product for each country, in millons of US dollars (num)
+  + Gross Domestic Product for each country, in millions of US dollars (num)

 _Unused variables:_